-The Department of Rare Books and Special Collections holds one of the foremost resources for the study of Dante Alighieri within North America.
-Grounded in incunable and cinquecentine editions of Dante, it also contains notable examples of 19th and 20th century editions of the poet's works and ephemeral materials that document Dante's popularity in literary and popular culture over time.
+The Zahm Dante Collection is one of the foremost resources for the study of Dante Alighieri within North America.
+Grounded in incunable and cinquecentine editions of Dante, the Zahm Dante Collection also boasts a rich collection of 19th and 20th century editions of the poet's works, criticism and commentaries, and ephemeral materials that document Dante's popularity in literary and popular culture over time.

-For more links to Dante-related programs at Notre Dame, please visit The William and Katherine Devers Program in Dante Studies.
+- For more links to Dante-related programs at Notre Dame, please visit The William and Katherine Devers Program in Dante Studies.

-For information about Italian programs and events at the university, see Italian Studies at Notre Dame.
+- For information about Italian programs and events at the university, see Italian Studies at Notre Dame.